fmidev/grid-check/README.md

         Value: 0
       - Key: parameterNumber
         Value: 0
+  - Name: U
+    Grib2MetaData:
+      - Key: discipline
+        Value: 0
+      - Key: parameterCategory
+        Value: 2
+      - Key: parameterNumber
+        Value: 2
       - Key: typeOfFirstFixedSurface
+        Value: 103
+  - Name: V
+    Grib2MetaData:
+      - Key: discipline
+        Value: 0
+      - Key: parameterCategory
+        Value: 2
+      - Key: parameterNumber
-        Value: 105
+        Value: 3
-      - Key: level
+      - Key: typeOfFirstFixedSurface
-        Value: 130
+        Value: 103
+Tests:
+  - Name: check t2m envelope
+    Sample: 10%
+    Parameters:
+      - Names:
+        - Temperature
     Test:
       Type: ENVELOPE
       MinAllowed: 220
       MaxAllowed: 325
   - Name: check t variance
     Sample: 15%
+    Parameters:
       Grib2MetaData:
         - Key: discipline
           Value: 0
         - Key: parameterCategory
           Value: 0
         - Key: parameterNumber
           Value: 0
         - Key: typeOfFirstFixedSurface
           Value: 105
     Test:
       Type: VARIANCE
       MinVariance: 50
+  - Name: check ff envelope
+    Sample: 20%
+    Parameters:
+      Names:
+        - U
+        - V
+      Grib2MetaData:
+        - Key: level
+          Value: 10
+    Test:
+      Preprocess: np.hypot(U, V)
+      Type: ENVELOPE
+      MinAllowed: 0
+      MaxAllowed: 25
 ```

+Top level keys are:

+* ForecastTypes

+A mandatory key that defines for which forecast types (deterministic forecast, ensemble member etc) the check is being made.

+* LeadTimes

+A mandatory key that defines for which leadtimes the check is being made.

+* Parameters

+An optional key that can be used to predefine variables that can later be used in 'Tests' sections

+* Tests

+The configuration of the actual tests.

-File contains two distinct tests for the data.
+The example file contains three distinct tests for the data.

 First test tests that the data values lie between 220 and 325.
 It takes a sample of the data that equals to 10% of grid size.
+It uses a predefined parameter 'Temperature'.

-Second tests tests that the data variance is at least 50.
+Second test tests that the data variance is at least 50.
 Variance here is the average squared difference from the mean value.
 Only lower bound for variance is given.

-Both tests read only specific messages from a grib file that possibly contains many messages.
+This
+test is not using a predefined parameter but specifying grib2 keys "inline".

+Third test tests that the data values lie between 0 and 25.
+It uses two predefined parameter U and V, and combines them into one field using numpy function "np.hypot".
+The parameter definition is amended by injecting level value '10'.

 Input files are given as command line arguments.